 Ito is the last of the girls.
 She's the more reserved and soft spoken of the group.
 However, she also tends to be annoyingly hard-headed at points.
 She's the tomboy geek with a pixie cut who dwells on the internet.
 Oh, and she has a pet bear with the ability to physically regenerate.

 As you could probably identify from these short summaries, this cast is not that strong nor notable.
 Yuuta aside, they mainly serve two purposes each.
-They are used to flash bits of skin and bra when Yuuta needs the...um...motivation, or they are used as somewhat failed devices in linking up plot points.
+They are used to flash bits of skin and bra when Yuuta needs the...um...motivation, and/or they are used as somewhat failed devices in linking up plot points.
 To the disdain of everyone, they didn't do well in either facet.
 As I have already thoroughly explained, it's a stretch to say the plot was even connected and the bare-bone backstories provided for each character just serve as several examples of how amateurish the writing truly is.

 Moreover, it's not like any real sense of internal development was given to any of the characters.
 None of them change by the endgame and their personalities remain as hollow as the series in question.
 Sure, their interactions may have garnered a grin or two from me at times, but but that doesn't relieve them of their shallowness.

 I'll give some props to the series here.
-MAPPA is quickly rising on my internal list of animation studios that have my respect...minus the latter half of Yuri!!! on Ice.
+MAPPA is quickly rising on my personal list of animation studios that have my respect...minus the latter half of Yuri!!! on Ice.
 The animation was kept at a loftier overall quality for this series.
 This may be in part because of the lack of any real action in the initial portion, but the budget was evened out nicely over the course of the show.

 The art style was also spot on...for the most part.
 For the way the series carried itself at the start, the art style was perfect.
 The character designs were more cartoonish in style, yet nicely detailed.
 The color palate was also bright and jubilant which fit consummately with the upbeat and comedic nature that was presented at the start.
 However, the art style only salted the wound of the shotty writing and piss poor plot execution come the second half.
 Not like the series could've been saved at that point, but the art didn't make the apparent lack of care any better.